locationtech/geomesa/docs/tutorials/geomesa-raster.rst

 Once the image pyramid has been prepared, ingest the tiles using the GeoMesa command line tools.
-To do this you will first need to follow the tools deployment instructions in :doc:`/user/installation_and_configuration`.
+To do this you will first need to follow the tools deployment instructions in :ref:`installation`.
 Once the GeoMesa tools have been deployed you will be able to ingest the prepared pyramid:

 .. code-block:: bash